CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IEntityDefinition.md

 # IEntityDefinition

-This sounds scary, wo what does it mean?
+This sounds scary, so what does it mean?
 Basically, it is a reference to an entity registered in the game, so it is a reference to, say a mob in the game.

 ```